dominodatalab/python-domino/README.md

 provides detailed information about datasets, including but not limited to name, description, created timestamps <br>
 about a specified dataset

-- _dataset_id:_ id that identify the specific dataset to be used
+- _dataset_id:_ id that identifies the specific dataset to be used

 <hr>